Newburyport/Rockport Line: MBTA era

 In the 1960s, the B&M's passenger services - which, by that time, were almost exclusively commuter services — began to become financially unviable until the MBTA subsidized, and then acquired, the services.
 The line beyond Newburyport was abandoned in 1982; however, commuter service had been cut back from Newburyport to Ipswich in 1976.
 In 1998, service was restored to Newburyport at a cost of $46 million.

 In the late 1980s, the MBTA planned to construct a park and ride relief station off Route 107 in Saugus.
 A $400,000 planning study was funded in February 1988; the proposed $11-million station would have had 1,000 parking spaces and opened in late 1991.
 The station was not built; instead, a high-level platform and parking garage opened at in January 1992.

 In February 2001, the MBTA began two parallel planning processes for the North Shore region: a Draft Environment Impact Statement for the Blue Line Extension (DEIS), and a Major Investment Study (MIS) for other projects primarily north of Salem.
 The MIS, released in 2004, identified a number of possible improvements to the Newburyport/Rockport Line, including upgrades to current stations, grade crossing eliminations, signal system improvements, increased frequencies, a second Salem tunnel, a branch line to Danvers, and new stations at Revere and South Salem.
 None of the projects in the DEIS or MIS was actually built due to lack of funding, except for parking structures at Salem and Beverly which were mandated as Big Dig mitigation.
 As of 2024, design of South Salem station is being undertaken by the city.
+The MBTA issued a solicitation for consultant design services for a station in July 2026.

 In July 2019, Wynn Resorts proposed a combination commuter rail and Silver Line station in Everett to serve the newly owned Encore Boston Harbor casino and proposed surrounding development.
+In January 2026, the city reached an agreement with Wynn for the development of two new hotels under which Wynn will pay up to $25 million for design and construction of the commuter rail station.